 3. Establish expectations

-Next, it’s critical to for sales leaders to communicate their expectations when onboarding sales reps.
+Next, sales leaders must communicate their expectations when onboarding sales reps.
 To do this, you need to consider what success means in your organization and then clearly relay that to your new sales reps.
-Then, you can start to create goals, milestones and achievements that you can use to measure the success of your sales reps onboarding process and receptiveness.
+Then, you can start to create goals, milestones, and achievements that you can use to measure the success of your sales reps’ onboarding process and receptiveness.

 4. Practice makes perfect

 After introducing a sales team member to your company’s products and services, it is time for practical experience.
 The best way to start is to have the new employee sit in on a sales call.
-Before the presentation, go over the background of the client including whom you are meeting with, how you found the prospect and your expectations of the call.
+Before the presentation, go over the client’s background, including whom you are meeting with, how you found the prospect, and your expectations of the call.

 After the sales call, conduct a recap to get feedback on how the rep felt the call went.
 Discuss how he may have handled the call differently.
-It is important to recognise that everyone has their way of selling, so don’t insist that your approach is the only one.
+It is important to recognize that everyone has their own way of selling, so don’t insist that your approach is the only one.

-Once a new hire has sat in on a few sales calls, let them have a go with trying to close a few of your ageing leads.
-Sit in on these sales calls and at the end of each one go over what worked and what might need some tweaking.
+Once a new hire has sat in on a few sales calls, let them have a go with trying to close a few of your aging leads.
+Sit in on these sales calls, and at the end of each one, go over what worked and what might need some tweaking.
 When you think the employee is ready, provide a new lead as a test.

 5. Evaluate performance